SIbCoinTR/ColorSibCoreLight/README.md

 ## ColorSibCore Light

-ColorSibCore light  is an open source colored coin wallet compatible for exchnage and basic level developer .
+ColorSibCore light  is an open source colored coin wallet compatible for exchange and basic level developer .
 It supports two modes: a command line interface, and a JSON/RPC server.
 The command line interface is suitable for managing a local wallet without going through any third-party service.
 The JSON/RPC interface is suitable for server-side implementations of colored coins and programmatic colored coins wallet management.
 ## Requirements

 The following items are required to run ColorSibCore in the default mode: